When you go into your MacPractice Preferences > Digital Radiography you can customize the way the Digital Radiography or Imaging ability functions.

 The General tab is where you can set all defaults in your Digital Radiography ability.

-- Default Layout: You can use this menu to select the default layout for new visits in the Digital Radiography/Imaging ability.
+- Default Layout for New Visits: You can use this menu to select the default layout for new visits in the Digital Radiography/Imaging ability.
 You can also import or export layouts that were previously created in MacPractice.

 - Default Preset: Allows your office to set a predefined set of alterations that will be performed on every image that is imported into the Digital Radiography/Imaging ability.
 For example, you can set an image to be rotated, adjust the contrast or brightness, and so on.
 You can also import and export presets previously created in MacPractice.
 For more information on importing and exporting presets, please see our documentation on this process.
 For more information click here.

-- Display Full Screen Views On: Allows you to specify which display device should display the full screen view.
+- Display Full Screen Patient Visits On: Allows you to specify which display device should display the full screen view.
 A secondary monitor or display may be used for patient communication.

 - Auto Import Folders: Allows you to set up an import folder; any images placed in this folder will be imported into MacPractice.
 Once the image has been imported into MacPractice, the original file will be deleted.